Usability testing & research

 1) A formal debrief document laying out all the complications illuminated during testing.
-Paired with videos featuring the most impactful segments, this document highlights the most important findings, for which, we create precise, actionable recommendations for both for the short and long term, including possible sketches of the solutions.
+Paired with videos featuring the most impactful segments, this document highlights the most important findings for which, we create precise, actionable recommendations for both the short and long term, including possible sketches of the solutions.

 2) A workshop run immediately after usability testing has finished, or the following day.
 Working with the project team, we focus on the most pressing issues, coming up with quick wins to better the user experience.
 This option has a much faster turnaround time and closer involvement with your team.

 We dedicate a lot of time to working with target customers in their own environments – conducting interviews, taking pictures, or just hanging out with them in an effort to understand the complexity of their behaviour.
 We take note of nuances in their daily tasks to uncover possible problem areas they might not even know exist.
 Watching what real customers do in their environment is the most rewarding form of research.
 This is called shadowing, or contextual research.